Were You Arrested for DUI or DWI?

 60 criminal jury trials with zero final convictions

 Anyone who drinks alcohol and drives a motor vehicle is at risk of being arrested and charged with drunk driving.
+This includes a boat (Boating While Intoxicated - BWI).
 Law enforcement officers are increasing efforts to keep intoxicated drivers off the road, ensnaring many sober drivers in the process.
-It's not true that a person has to be drunk to be arrested for DWI.
+It's not true that a person has to be drunk to be arrested for DWI or BWI.

 Every day people are arrested for drunk driving after having only a few drinks.
 This can result in long-term negative consequences including jail, a criminal record, and the loss of driving privileges for an extended period of time.
 Beyond the legal penalties, a DWI conviction can carry various other consequences, such as loss of (or higher prices for) auto and life insurance, restricted travel to foreign countries, and even the loss of a job or professional license.
 Freedom, finances and the future are all at risk.